 Bagdad was also a stop on the stage line from Austin to Lampasas; the settlers were now able to have goods delivered to them from Austin.
 By the 1870s, Bagdad had a hotel, school, several general stores, two blacksmith shops, and several churches.
 In 1871, the first school was started in Bagdad by the Masonic Lodge; it was the only free school in the area.
 Church socials played a very important role in the lives of the settlers and were the main entertainment for the early residents of Bagdad.

 The Railroad Comes Through

-Leander, presently, has a population estimated at over 34,000.
+Leander presently has a population estimated at over 82,000.
 The Leander Independent School District has grown into the largest school district in Williamson County and the fastest growing district in the state of Texas.
-It presently has a total of five high schools, eight middle schools and twenty-five elementary schools.
+It presently has a total of six high schools, nine middle schools and twenty-nine elementary schools.
 It encompasses the cities of Leander, Cedar Park, Jonestown, and parts of Northwest Austin.
 New businesses are on their way and the residential growth that has been experienced over the past few years is phenomenal.

 Many changes have occurred since the little town of Bagdad.
 The City of Leander continues to grow and prosper and we invite everyone to come and experience our extraordinary hill country city.